-Favorite Targets Volumes and Devices RADIUS General Discovery Targets tapes, CDs, and other storage our network that you can conne 'our computer is called he iSCSI device, which an initiator because it initiates t is called a target. the connection to nitiator Name iqn.1991-05.com.microsoft:t arquin-vista o rename the initiator, dick Change.
-Change o use mutual CHAP au argets, set up a CHAP thentication for verifying secret.
-Secret "o set up IPsec tunnel r lick Set up. node addresses, Set up /hat is iSCSI ?
+Volumes and Devices RADIUS General Discovery Targets SCSI devices are disk, t nother computer on yc apes, CDs, and other storage ( our network that you can conne devices on ect to. 'our computer is called he iSCSI device, which an initiator because it initiates t is called a target. he connection to nitiator Name iqn.1991-05.com.microsoft:t arquin-vista o rename the initiator, dick Change.
+Change o use mutual CHAP aut argets, set up a CHAP hentication for verifying secret.
+Secret 'o set up IPsec tunnel r lick Set up. node addresses, Set up hat is iSCSI ?